 Keep your tablets in a cool dry place where the temperature stays below 25°C.

-Do not store CIPROL or any other medicine in the bathroom or near a sink, or on a window sill.
+Do not store Ciprol or any other medicine in the bathroom, near a sink, or on a window sill.

-If your doctor tells you to stop taking CIPROL, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking Ciprol tablets or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.